DC vs. Marvel: Plot

-Although the final victor of the fights is Marvel, the new character of Access, a man capable of traversing between the two universes, infuses Batman and Captain America each with fragments of their respective universes before the Spectre and the Living Tribunal attempt to create a compromise by fusing the two universes together.
+Although the final victor of the battles is Marvel, the new character of Access, a man capable of traversing between the two universes, infuses Batman and Captain America each with fragments of their respective universes before the Spectre and the Living Tribunal attempt to create a compromise by fusing the two universes together.
 This resulted in the creation of the Amalgam Universe, which sees various amalgamated versions of the heroes and villains acting as though they have been in existence for years.

-Access is eventually able to find the Dark Claw and Super-Soldier – versions of Batman and Captain America who have been 'amalgamated' with Wolverine and Superman, respectively – and use the fragments of the original universes in them to return the universes to normal.
+Access is eventually able to find the Dark Claw and Super-Soldier – versions of Batman and Captain America who have been amalgamated with Wolverine and Superman, respectively – and use the fragments of the two original universes in them to restore them to normal.
 As the Brothers engage in direct battle, the Spectre and the Living Tribunal attempt to stop the conflict, but Batman and Captain America convince Access to take them to the conflict as well.
-Reading the minds of Batman and Captain America as they try to stop the fight, the Brothers realize that the two men are essentially the Brothers in miniature, each one unique among their worlds, but with no interest in the conflict that the Brothers have engaged in.
-Realizing the pointlessness of the conflict, the Brothers withdraw and congratulate each other, with both of them saying together "You've done well".
+Reading the minds of Batman and Captain America as they try to stop the fight, the Brothers realize that the two men are essentially the Brothers in miniature; each one unique among their worlds, but with no interest in the conflict that the Brothers have engaged in.
+Realizing the pointlessness of the conflict, the Brothers withdraw and congratulate each other.

+Trading cards

+To promote the event, SkyBox released a series of trading cards.
+The cards expanded the number of fights in comparison to the miniseries, including battles between villains, and were praised for their artwork, which was thought to be of a high standard.

+The DC versus Marvel Comics trading card set contained 100 base cards, with base card #100 being a checklist.
+The remaining 99 base cards were divided into four types: Hero, Villain, Rival and Battles.
+There were also four subsets of chase cards: 18 Impact cards, 12 Holo F/X cards, two Mirage cards and four Amalgam Preview cards.

 Collected editions

-To promote the event, Skybox released a series of trading cards.

-After completion, the series was collected into a trade paperback titled Marvel versus DC/DC versus Marvel (collects the miniseries and Doctor Strangefate #1 (April 1996); 163 pages; September 1996; ISBN 1-56389-294-4).
+After its completion, the miniseries was collected into a trade paperback titled DC versus Marvel Comics (collects the miniseries and Doctor Strangefate #1; 192 pages; September 1996; ISBN 1-56389-294-4).

+The miniseries was collected with the other past DC/Marvel crossovers in an omnibus edition titled DC versus Marvel Omnibus in 2024.